protontypes/open-sustainable-technology/README.md

 - [wqbench](https://github.com/bcgov/wqbench) - Generate download and compile data from EPA ECOTOX database to generate aquatic life water quality benchmarks.
 - [Microplastic Data Portal](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal) - An Open Source project to increase access to microplastics data.
 - [One4All](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All) - R package for data validation and visualization with a focus on microplastic data.
+- [gw-conditions](https://github.com/DOI-USGS/gw-conditions) - A visualization showing groundwater conditions as little peaks above or below their normal values.

 ### Soil and Land
 - [SoilGrids250m](https://github.com/ISRICWorldSoil/SoilGrids250m) - Global Spatial predictions of soil properties and classes at 250 m resolution.